top of page

 I made my way down out of the tree stand and hurriedly walked/ran as best I could while pulling the puckering string as tight as I could for as far as I could, didn’t want to go so close to the tree stand and scare the deer away.

-As my bowels continued to move and emit noxious gasses I heard even more deep buzzing sounds as they seemed to be honing in on my location and sure enough a large bug is heading straight for me and I’m in no position to defend myself without losing my balance so I squint my face and brace for impact.
+As my bowels continued to move and emit noxious gasses I heard even more deep buzzing sounds as they seemed to be honing in on my location and sure enough a large bug was heading straight for me and I was in no position to defend myself without losing my balance so I squinted up my face and braced for impact.

 At the last second it dives straight down between my legs and happily digs into the pile.
 As I add to the pile more beetles come buzzing in from every direction, it was like real life surround sound, straight into my now dwindling pile.